astrosica/e-Electronics_sales_analysis/README.md

 # e-Electronics Sales Analysis

-e-Electronics is an e-commerce company that sells popular electronics to customers worldwide.
-I performed an exploratory analysis of their core marketing data to investigate yearly sales trends, product performance, marketing channel performance, and loyalty program efficacy for presentation to cross-functional teams and drive company recommendations.
+e-Electronics is an e-commerce company that sells popular electronics to customers worldwide, having sold more than 100K orders since its inception in 2019.
+I performed an exploratory analysis of their under-utilized core marketing data to investigate yearly sales trends, product performance, marketing channel performance, and loyalty program efficacy for presentation to cross-functional teams and drive company recommendations.

 The SQL scripts and entity relation diagram (ERD) can be found [here](./sql_analysis/).
 The Excel workbook can be found [here](./excel_workbook/).